Aadiyogi112/Developing-a-Backend-Admin-for-Learner-s-Academy./Administrative-portal-for-Learner-Academy/README.md

 ## How to run the program
-•	clone project
+•	clone project.
+Install Mysql server and do step 2.

 •	Import the “database\database.sql” file to your database administration tool.
+After this file is imported you will see the tables in DB

 •	Go to “\src\main\webapp\META-INF\context.xml” file and open it.

 •	Edit the database’ properties such as username, password and driverClassName to be suit to your database administration tool.

-•	Now run program on a server.
+•	Add Apache tomcat server to your Eclipse project by intalling and selectin the path for tomcat server folder.
+Now run program on a server.

-•	To login you must enter admin for both username and password.
+•	To login you must enter "admin" for both username and password.

 Screenshots: